NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/script-runner-guide.rst

 If a new newspaper type needs to be added, an entry with the exact format above needs to added to the json file.
 The regular expressions need to match the format of the filename patterns for the new newspaper type.
+For help with regular expressions (regex) see https://regex101.com/ for example.

 The ``SUPPLEMENTS`` field can have the value ``null`` or be left off if the new newspaper type doesn't have such supplements.

 A processing spreadsheet will also need to be added to the codebase and referred to in the ``PATH_TO_SPREADSHEET`` field.
-See below for information on the processing spreadsheet.
+See the section `Processing spreadsheet`_ for more information.

 FTP stage